Skip to content

 A profile must have one mode defined at all times.

-Remote control
+Remote control and KVM support

 GremlinEx can control another GremlinEx instance running on the local network.
 This is useful if you have HID devices on one machine, but need to send that output to another machine on the network.
 GremlinEx sends the same output to network clients, and buttons can be mapped to enable or disable the feature on the fly.